 What is Acceptance and Commitment Therapy?

 ACT helps individuals cope with unwanted or difficult feelings, circumstances, and thoughts, such as fear of cancer recurrence.
-In this therapy, specialists work with the survivors to bring their attention to the present moment and reduce their fears of the future that are diminishing their quality of life.
+In this therapy, specialists like this therapist near me work with the survivors to bring their attention to the present moment and reduce their fears of the future that are diminishing their quality of life.

 “We conducted this study because evidence supporting group-based ACT for cancer survivors with fear of recurrence is extremely limited,” explained Shelley Johns, PsyD, Regenstrief Institute scientist and first author on the paper.
 “There are nearly 17 million cancer survivors in the U.S., but there are not enough healthcare providers who specialize in fear of recurrence to treat them.
 Many community therapists practice ACT, so providing evidence that the therapy works, particularly in a group format, offers both survivors and therapists more options for treatment.”